uidaholib/collectionbuilder-sa-spec-exhibits/pages/about.md

 ## Executive Order 9066

-It had been reported to President Franklin D. Roosevelt in November 1941 that the majority of those with Japanese ancestry along the West Coast were loyal to the United States.
+After some investigation, it had been reported to President Franklin D. Roosevelt in November 1941 that the majority of those with Japanese ancestry along the West Coast were loyal to the United States.
 Even with this report on February 19, 1942 President Roosevelt signed Executive Order 9066.
-This order allowed military commanders to exclude civilians from military zones, and ultimately resulted in the creation "relocation" centers for those of Japanese descent, both foreign born (Issei) and American citizens (Nisei).[^1]
+This order allowed military commanders to exclude civilians from military zones, and ultimately resulted in the creation of "relocation" centers for those of Japanese descent, both foreign born (Issei) and American citizens (Nisei).[^1]

 Executive Order 9066 was followed by several public proclamations made by Lieutenant General John L. DeWitt of the Western Defense Command.
 The first two proclamations established six military areas along the West Coast.
 The third established a curfew for German and Italian immigrants, as well as anyone of Japanese ancestry.
 DeWitt then encouraged the voluntary evacuation of those with Japanese ancestry along the West Coast.
 This encouraged evacuation was soon followed, on March 29, 1942 by Public Proclamation No. 4, which began the forced evacuation of those who were of Japanese descent.[^2]